 Insomniacs are all too well-acquainted with the symptoms of this disorder, in which a person has chronic problems falling asleep or difficulty staying asleep.
 According to the Mayo Clinic, people with insomnia have a hard time falling asleep at night, or wake up frequently during the night, unable to get back to sleep.
 They may be tired or groggy during the day, but still not able to get refreshing sleep; because of this fatigue they may have difficulty making decisions, be unable to concentrate, or have auto or other types of accidents due to daytime sleepiness.

-People with chronic insomnia also increase their risk of developing other chronic health problems, such as heart disease, stroke, asthma, kidney disease, diabetes, depression, and other conditions.
+People with chronic insomnia also increase their risk of developing other chronic health problems, such as asthma, depression, and other conditions.

 The good news is that products containing CBD may be able to help you get a good night’s sleep, which for most adults is seven to eight hours per night, without the side effects or the risk of addiction that can come with prescription sleep aids such as Lunesta or Ambien.